Rules, Scoring & Prize Purse

 - All athletes are subject to random doping controls at Life Time Grand Prix events

 Points will be allotted for all athletes following the conclusion of each event.
-At the conclusion of the Life Time Grand Prix, riders’ five best finishes from the six possible events will be tallied, giving the competitors a choice to skip an event or ride all six and take the points from their best performances.
+At the conclusion of the Life Time Grand Prix, riders’ five best finishes from the seven possible events will be tallied, giving the competitors a choice to skip two events or ride all seven and take the points from their best performances.
 The riders with the most points at the end of the series will be the winners.

 The final event in the series, Life Time Big Sugar Gravel, will be mandatory for all athletes and serve as a tiebreaker in the event of a tie on points.
 The tie breaker will be determined based on which rider places higher overall at the Big Sugar event.